mattjr/syntheticcv/readme.md

 	./thirdparties/megapov/bin/vlpov_motionfield2

-**Warning: if the povray compilation fails you may not notice it until you get missing files while running the python script**. if you get the error  undefined reference to "png_write_finish_row' when compiling povray you can try, once you are in the povray subfolder
+**Warning: if the povray compilation fails you may not notice it until you get missing files while running the python script**.

+if you get the error * undefined reference to 'png_write_finish_row'* when compiling povray you can try, once you are in the povray subfolder

 	cp  $PWD/../libpng15/lib/libpng15.so.15 $PWD/../libpng15/lib/libpng12.so
 	export CPPFLAGS=-I$PWD/../libpng15/include